MPI-SWS/pgcd/README.md

         self.check(ch, w, contracts, progs)
 ```

-The last line (`self.check(ch, w, contracts, progs)`) feed the argument to the test.
+The last line (`self.check(ch, w, contracts, progs)`) feeds the argument to the verifier.
 These arguments are
 - `ch` is the global type.
 In this case, it is `choreo_old` which is located in the same file.
 - `w` is the specification of which robots are in the test.
 - `contracts` are assume-guarantee contracts needed for the global type.
-   We include these contracts as part of the global type for the line count.
+   We include these contracts as part of the global type for the LoC count.
 - `progs` are the program that each robot runs.
    In this case, these programs are located in the `fetch_setup.py` file.